Muhammad-Hussain456/OOP/01_intro_oop.md

 ## Abstraction
 Abstraction means to show only the necessary implementations or things.

+**Example:**
-Example: We first create the model to show neccessary and common/similar things that should be in a car and then build cars following that model.
+A company first creates the model to show neccessary common/similar properties and workings/functions that should be their cars and then build cars following that model.

 ## Object-Oriented Programming(OOP):
 Object-Oriented Programming is a programming technique used to create models for things or systems.
 It is mainly based on classes and objects.